Estimating and evaluating counterfactual prediction models: Introduction

 Compared to factual prediction tasks, counterfactual prediction tasks require stronger assumptions that are closely related to those commonly invoked in the causal inference literature.
 They also require alternative methods that allow analysts to estimate and draw inferences about counterfactual estimands.
-Recently, several estimation methods have been proposed for counterfactual prediction that seek to re-tool existing causal inference approaches for use in the prediction setting \cite{lin_scoping_2021,sperrin_using_2018,dickerman_predicting_2022,schulam_reliable_2017-1}.
-However, these are not always accommodating of the fact that the predictors available at the time a model is to be used may not overlap with those available for training or those required to satisfy assumptions necessary for identifiability of the counterfactual estimand \cite{coston_counterfactual_2021}.
-Additionally, there has been comparatively little work to date (one exception is \textcite{coston_counterfactual_2020}) on how to estimate the performance of counterfactual prediction models independently of the method used to fit the model and whether it is misspecified.
+Recently, several methods have been proposed for counterfactual prediction that seek to re-tool existing causal inference approaches for use in the prediction setting \cite{lin_scoping_2021,sperrin_using_2018,dickerman_predicting_2022,schulam_reliable_2017-1}.
+However, these methods do not always distinguish between the covariates available at the time the prediction is to be made and those required to satisfy the assumptions necessary for identifiability of the counterfactual estimand \cite{coston_counterfactual_2021}.
+Additionally, there has been comparatively little work to date (one exception is \textcite{coston_counterfactual_2020}) on how to estimate the performance of counterfactual prediction models independently of the method used to fit the model while also allowing for the possibility that the model is misspecified.

-In this paper, we provide formal identifiability results for fitting a counterfactual prediction model.
+In this paper, we provide formal identifiability results for estimating a counterfactual prediction model.
 We derive and describe estimation methods for the case when a sufficient set of covariates is available during model training to control treatment-outcome confounding, but allow for the model itself to be conditional on a smaller subset of ``predictors'' that are available when deployed.
 We also provide identifiability results and novel estimators for multiple model performance measures including loss-based measures (such as the mean-squared error), the area under the receiver operating characteristics curve (AUC), and the calibration curve.
 We illustrate these methods using simulation and apply them to the task of developing a statin-na\"{i}ve risk prediction model for cardiovascular disease.